dmahajan980/gsoc20WorkLog/README.md

 #### Disadvantages

 - Requires the user to set-up the bookmarklet manually.
-- Requires executing manually everytime the webpage is updated, reloaded or a new tab or browser window is opened.
+- Needs to be executed manually every time the webpage is updated, reloaded, or a new tab or browser window is opened.
 - Limitations in regards to a few navigation features ot effects.
 - Less flexible in terms of reconfiguration.